top of page

 Ms, Hali Bash-March's Feedback

-So for them to this kli there is tochen, even though in your example you clamed cars are nothing but a tool of transportation.
+So for them to this kli there is tochen, even though in your example you claimed cars are nothing but a tool of transportation.
 The same logic can be said on beauty as not all beauty is a tool for attraction.

 Another important thing that I do not agree with is proclaiming art has no meaning of its own, only from its message and ideas it passes on.
 The world is full of beauty and art is a form of exploration to that beauty.

-So, my claim remains the same -- every Kli has Tochen that depends on how you view it, and its not that the Kli is not important, because they are one in the same, the only thing that changes is your perception of the Kli and what meaning or depth you give it.
-So, generally i think its great to be able to see depths in the world but i do not think that they are dependent on the Kli but rather on your perspective.
+So, my claim remains the same -- every Kli has Tochen that depends on how you view it, and it's not that the Kli is not important, because they are one in the same, the only thing that changes is your perception of the Kli and what meaning or depth you give it.
+So, generally I think it's great to be able to see depths in the world but I do not think that they are dependent on the Kli but rather on your perspective.

-167 views0 comments
+177 views0 comments

 Tomasio A. Rubinshtein, Philosocom's Founder & Writer

-I am a philosopher from Israel, author of several books in 2 languages, and Quora's Top Writer of the year 2018.
-I'm also a semi-hermit who has decided to dedicate his life to writing and sharing my articles across the globe.
-Several podcasts on me, as well as a radio interview, have been made since my career as a writer.
+I am a philosopher, author of several books in 2 languages, and Quora's Top Writer of the year 2018.
+I'm also a semi-hermit who has decided to dedicate my life to writing and sharing my articles across the globe to help others and combat shallowness.
 More information about me can be found here.

 bottom of page